18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 integrity
 - Experience in client-facing roles, navigating bureaucracy,  business development and delivering services with a strong user-facing or consumer-oriented element
-- Coalition builder with the ability to persuade and convince others to think about solutions in new and creative ways.
+- Coalition builder with the ability to persuade and convince others to think about solutions in new and creative ways
-Ability to know when you need to show and when you need to tell
+- Ability to know when you need to show and when you need to tell
 - Tenacity to push forward over difficult obstacles
 - Evidence navigating large, complex organizations and stakeholders
 - Demonstrates patience and leads with humility